fondemen/vagrant-kubernetes/README.md

 The private key used for pasphraseless ssh between node.
 Should be synchronized with [PUBLIC_ROOT_KEY](#public_root_key).
 It's the same key for each node.
 You're encouraged to change the default value.

 #### BOX
 The image to use.
 It must be Debian-based.
-So far, only tested with bento/debian-10.
+So far, only tested with bento/debian-10 and its fork fondement/k8s.
-Default is bento/debian-10.
+Default is fondement/k8s.

 #### PREFIX
 The name prefix for VMs.
 The final VM name is the prefix followed by VM number using 2 digits.